Born Again (Black Sabbath album): Release and reception

 In 1984, Ozzy Osbourne stated that the album was the "best thing I've heard from Sabbath since the original group broke up".
 Butler has pointed to "Zero the Hero" and "Disturbing the Priest" as his favorites on the album.
+Butler has said that while he initially felt that the poor production had spoiled Born Again, upon re-listening to it decades later "it was a lot better than I remembered", saying "If the songs are good enough, you can get away with iffy production."
+He points to Iommi's riffs and says "Ian's singing is great".
 In 1992, Iommi confessed to Guitar World, "To be honest, I didn't like some of the songs on that album, and the production was awful.
 We never had time to test the pressings after it was recorded, and something happened to it by the time it got released."

 Ian Gillan expressed disappointment in the final production mix of the album, saying that although he did not break his first copy of it, "I threw it out the window of my car.
 [Laughs]" He also reflected on the touring activity with the band, "I was with Black Sabbath for a year and I sang Ozzy Osbourne songs as well as the songs from Born Again.
 And I never felt right doing that.
 It was great — I could sing them okay — but I didn't sound like Ozzy.
 There was something not quite right."

 A re-mastered 'Deluxe Expanded Edition' of Born Again was released in May 2011 by Sanctuary Records.
 It included several live tracks from the 1983 Reading Festival originally featured on BBC Radio 1's Friday Rock Show.
 Though the release was remastered, it was not remixed due to the inability to locate the original master tapes, as well as Sanctuary not wanting delay the release in an effort to locate said tapes for a remix.

-In 2021, Tony Iommi claimed that the original master tapes, long thought lost, had been found and that he was considering remixing them for an eventual release.
+In 2021, Tony Iommi confirmed that the original master tapes, long thought lost, had been found and that he was considering remixing them for an eventual release.